beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary);" />

-In response to the launch of the digital SAT in 2023, Revolution Prep developed an exam player to offer students a practice exam experience that closely mirrors the official test.
+In response to the launch of the Digital SAT in 2023, Revolution Prep developed an exam player to offer students a practice exam experience that closely mirrors the official test.

 ![Exam Player - Cover](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/exam-player-cover.gif)